 Location, location, location.
 San Antonio is conveniently perched on the southern edge of the Texas Hill Country, offering visitors the opportunity to visit the best of both city and country life.
 Settled by Germans and Eastern Europeans, the Texas Hill Country has a culture all its own.
 Storybook farms and ranches dot the countryside, and you may even still hear folks speaking German in Fredericksburg, Boerne and New Braunfels.
 Picturesque small towns and a variety of outdoor adventures are just a short distance away – think boutique shopping down Main Street, hiking and biking through rolling, scenic terrain, and vineyard tours galore Seriously, it’s just a 90-minute drive.
 And the destination is well worth the drive.
+On your way, stop in San Marcos, home to the largest outlet center in the U.S., to shop or to hike in the Spring Lake natural area.
 Experience the Hill Country culture, taste your way through local area restaurants and bars, browse shops and art galleries, and create unexpected memories that will last a lifetime.
 Fill your heart.
 Feel your soul.
 And experience Texas-sized beauty in the Hill Country.

 How far is the Hill Country from San Antonio?

 The Texas Hill Country is located 90 minutes from San Antonio.